Central High School (Fort Worth, Texas): Central Singers

-Founded in 2004, the Central High School Choral Program has garnered 100+ awards and honors throughout its 22-year history.
-Central Singers is led by Aubrey Kistler & Leanna Noblett.
+Founded in 2004, the Central High School Choral Program is led by Aubrey Kistler & Leanna Noblett.
 With 7 choral classes and two Show Choirs; VOC and Voltage.
-Each April, every choral class competes in Choir UIL, where they have garnered many sweepstakes and high ratings!
+Each April, every choral class competes in Choir UIL.

 Voices of Central show choir

 Founded in 2005, VOC was the first modern day show choir within the state of Texas.
 VOC has garnered 23 1st place placements within the state of Texas show choir competitions.
 Each February, VOC hosts the largest show choir comp in Texas; Lone Star Invitational.
 On the national scene, VOC has placed Texas on the show choir map garnering many high rankings.
 Recently, VOC placed 2nd in Biloxi, Mississippi.
 In 2022, a feature-length documentary, Voices of Central, directed by Israel King was released on YouTube.
 VOC is currently directed by Aubrey Kistler.

 Chamber Choir/Choral Choir

 In 2023, the Chamber Women's Choir directed by Leigh Ann McClure were invited to perform at TMEA.